walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `undefined` (Function)

   A callback function, fired on key up when the user is typing.
-The `keyup` event will be passed as an argument.
+The `keyup` event will be passed as first argument, the score as second, and the verdict as third.

 * __zxcvbn__: